truelossless/cugparck/README.md

 - AMD support (OpenCL? wgpu?)
 - Using the CPU cores during the GPU calculations
 - Better error checks and messages
 - Better memory management, such as more precise memory predictions for the device's memory and host's RAM.
-This would allow to schedule better batches on the GPU, and make sure that no memory allocation fails.
+This would allow to schedule better batches on the GPU, and make sure that no memory allocation fails
 - Support for external memory (SSD and/or HDD).
-I think [6] should be a great startpoint (pun intended).
+I think [6] should be a great startpoint (pun intended)
 - Support for distribution.
 Maybe MPI can be used?
-[3] Section 4 gives pointers to implement a distributed architecture with filtration.
+[3] Section 4 gives pointers to implement a distributed architecture with filtration
-- Using a `HashSet` instead of a sorted array (This would use more RAM but put less strain on the CPU).
+- Using a `HashSet` instead of a sorted array (This would use more RAM but put less strain on the CPU)
 - Smaller RAM footprint
 - Implement checkpoints to speed up the attack phase as described in [7]